 Pros and cons of spot market

-Leverage trading is a way of investing in the financial markets with borrowed money for added purchasing power and is always attributed to contract trading.
+Leverage trading is investing in the financial markets with borrowed money for added purchasing power and is always attributed to contract trading.

 Derivatives are the most common contracts for margin-traded products and they include futures, options, swaps, and perpetual contacts that offer credit.